unrealwork/atsd-use-cases/how-to/github/pr-notification.md

 On the **Add Webhook** page, configure the following settings:

 * **Payload URL**: Copy the GitHub webhook URL from the Docker log.
 * **Content Type**: Make sure you select `application/json`.
 * Click **Disable SSL Verification** and confirm the setting.
-* Select 'Send me everything', under **Which events would you like to trigger this webhook?** and select **Watches**.
+* Select 'Send me everything', under **Which events would you like to trigger this webhook?**.

 ![](images/webhook-config.png)

 Be sure that your server is reachable by GitHub servers.
 For more information about configuring GitHub webhooks use the [developer guide](https://developer.github.com/webhooks/configuring/).

-Once your server and webhook have been properly configured, confirm connectivity at the bottom of the **Manage Webhook** page.
+Once your ATSD server and webhook have been properly configured, confirm connectivity at the bottom of the **Manage Webhook** page.

 ![](images/recent-delivery.png)